Skip to main content

 Once logged into the portal your agency’s dashboard includes the following:

 • Agency details: The name of the agency and portfolio, and the name and telephone number of a contact officer for the agency who is able to answer inquiries about the information supplied in the return.
-Where possible, please use a generic email address, for example foi@agency.gov.au, so that automated emails sent by the OAIC from the database will not be missed if a particular officer is on leave.
+Agencies are encouraged to use a generic mailbox or email address, for example foi@agency.gov.au to prevent emails being delivered if an officer is on leave.

 • Password requirements: Your password must:

-Note: For agencies administering other agency returns, the first screen when you logon lists all the agencies you administer, including your own.
-Please ensure that the contact details are up to date for your own agency entry because that is the email address to which that reminder emails and outstanding notices for all agencies administered by you will be sent.
+Note: For agencies administering another agency’s returns, the first screen when you log on lists all the agencies you administer, including your own.
+Please ensure the contact details are up to date for your own agency because that is the email address to which reminder emails for all agencies administered by you will be sent.

 The quarterly returns